Anthony Minghella

-He won the Academy Award for Best Director for The English Patient (1996).
-In addition, he received three more Academy Award nominations; he was nominated for Best Adapted Screenplay for both The English Patient and The Talented Mr. Ripley (1999), and was posthumously nominated for Best Picture for The Reader (2008), as a producer.
+He received the Academy Award for Best Director for The English Patient.
+In addition, he received three more Academy Award nominations; he was nominated for Best Adapted Screenplay for both The English Patient and The Talented Mr. Ripley, and was posthumously nominated for Best Picture for The Reader (2008), as a producer.

-Early life
+Early life and education

-Minghella was born in Ryde, on the Isle of Wight, an island off the south coast of England that is a popular holiday resort.
-His family are well known on the Island, where they ran a café in Ryde until the 1980s and have run an eponymous business making and selling Italian-style ice cream since the 1950s.
+Minghella was born in Ryde on the Isle of Wight.
+His family are well known on the island, where they ran a café in Ryde until the 1980s and have run an eponymous business making and selling Italian-style ice cream since the 1950s.
 His parents were Edoardo Minghella (an Italian immigrant) and Leeds-born Gloria Alberta (née Arcari).
 His mother's ancestors originally came from Valvori, a small village in southern Lazio, Italy.
-He was one of five children, his sisters Gioia Minghella-Giddens, Edana Minghella and Loretta Minghella, and a brother Dominic Minghella who would also become a screenwriter and producer.
+He was one of five children, his sisters Gioia Minghella-Giddens, Edana Minghella and Loretta Minghella, and a brother Dominic Minghella who also became a screenwriter and producer.

 Minghella attended St. Mary's Catholic Primary School, Ryde, Sandown Grammar School, and St John's College, Portsmouth.
 Early interests suggested a possible career as a musician, with Minghella playing keyboards with local bands Earthlight and Dancer.
 The latter recorded an album titled Tales of the Riverbank in 1972, although it was not released until 2001.